center-key/clabe-validator/README.md

 ### E) Notes
 1. Feel free to submit questions at:
 [github.com/center-key/clabe-validator/issues](https://github.com/center-key/clabe-validator/issues)
 1. To be a contributor, fork the project and execute the `task-runner.sh.command` script.
-Make your edits and rerun the script to ensure all the test cases pass.
+Then make your edits and rerun the script to ensure all the test cases pass.
 Pull requests welcome.

 ---
 CLABE Validator code is open source under the [MIT License](LICENSE.txt),